-A BioBlitz is a learning activity, but it also contributes to the advancement of science.
-This is called “citizen science” or “crowdsourcing,” and it uses the participation of large numers of people to increase our ability to observe and understand the planet.
+A BioBlitz is a learning activity that can engage all learners in close observation of the environment and generate deeper appreciation for natural systems.
+It also contributes to the advancement of science.
+This is called “citizen science” or “crowdsourcing,” and it uses the participation of large numbers of people to increase our ability to observe and understand the planet.

 For California Biodiversity Day 2020, we are organizing a virtual BioBlitz called “Encountering California Biodiversity Close to Home.”
 Students of all grade levels are encouraged to participate September 5-13, 2020.
 Click here for a flyer, media release, instructions for participating, and a biodiversity collage.

 The CGA has been involved in coordinating and supporting BioBlitzes since 2015, when the Network of Geographic Alliances joined in the celebration of the National Park Service’s 100th birthday.
 We encourage students to get involved in BioBlitzes at national, at state and local parks, and in their own schoolyards and community open spaces.
 Using the citizen science app and website iNaturalist, students can explore the biodiversity in their area and create projects to catalog biodiversity observed on their school campus.
 You can find videos, resources, and learning activities on National Geographic’s BioBlitz page.
 And you can explore biodiversity or begin documenting biodiversity you encounter by going to iNaturalist.

 In California, there has been tremendous enthusiasm for expanding participation in BioBlitzes.
 This effort includes a tremendous group of partners, many of whom are joined together in the California Outdoor Engagement Coalition.